Instructors at the Barnes

 Bowen previously taught at Lebanon Valley College, where she received the Nevelyn J. Knisley Award for Inspirational Teaching.
 A painter, she exhibits extensively and has participated in programs at the Paris American Academy, the Salzburg International Summer Academy, and Southampton College in New York.

-Dombrowski is associate professor of the history of art at the University of Pennsylvania.
-His 2013 book Cézanne, Murder, and Modern Life won the Phillips Book Prize.
-He is currently at work on a new book that explores the relationship between the impressionist instant and period technologies of timekeeping.
+Dombrowski is Frances Shapiro-Weitzenhoffer Associate Professor of 19th-Century European Art at the University of Pennsylvania.
+His 2013 book, Cézanne, Murder, and Modern Life, won the Phillips Book Prize, and his newest book Monet's Minutes (Yale University Press, 2023) explores the relationship between the impressionist instant and period technologies of timekeeping.

 Gillette is a research associate at the Barnes.
 She earned her PhD in art history from Temple University, specializing in late medieval art and architecture.
 Her publications address the music of angels in Gothic and Byzantine art and the formation of medieval collections in Philadelphia during the Gothic Revival movement.